DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 G3.
 Labour Force Survey

 The Labour Force Survey in Belgium is a social-economic survey in the households.
-The survey tries to distinguish and describe three groups of the active population (of 15 years of age or older) into employed, unemployed and non-active persons.
+The survey tries to distinguish and describe three groups of the active population (15 years of age or older) into employed, unemployed and non-active persons.
 This survey is a part of the EU-sample survey on the active population examined by the statistical service of the European Union’s EUROSTAT.
 Persons with disabilities are identified in this survey in the section for persons with disabilities or chronic health problems.
 The question asks if the person experiences any discomfort in his daily activities at his workplace.
 And if so, which adaptations to his workplace could give him/her the necessary support.

 G4.
 Disability equality indicators

 In 2006 the association ‘Equal Rights for Every Person with Disability’ (GRIP) mapped out the inclusion of persons with a disability in Flanders by the 'Inclusion mirror'.
 The data has been collected from different research reports to identify whether or not persons with disabilities experience discomfort due to the limitations in their daily life.
 In 2016 GRIP introduced the new Inclusion Mirror Flanders 2016.